-Click here to see the full list of entry inclusions for the 7 Day Epic.
+Click here to see the full list of entry inclusions.

-Can you tell me what is involved with the Teams Event - do both riders do the whole course or is it half each for each stage?
+Can you tell me what is involved with the Teams Event - do I need to ride the whole event with my partner?

 Can you let me know the policy if you cancel the event (eg: for bad weather).
 I understand what happens if I pull out, but wanted to know if you will be providing full or partial refunds if you have to cancel?